dedis/cothority/external/js/cothority/README.md

     <script src="dist/bundle.min.js" type="text/javascript"></script>
     <script type="text/javascript">
         const net = cothority.net; // the network module
-        const proto = cothority.proto; // the protobuf module
         const serverAddress = "ws://127.0.0.1:8000";
-        const socket = net.Socket(serverAddress,proto.root); // socket to talk to a conode
+        const socket = net.Socket(serverAddress); // socket to talk to a conode

         // the data that we want to send, as a JS object const deviceMessage = {